KaneRodriguez/CarND-Advanced-Lane-Lines/project_report.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first cell of the "Calibrating the Camera" section of the IPython notebook located in "./main.ipynb".
+The code for this step is contained in the first cell of the "Calibrating the Camera" section of the IPython notebook located in the [Main](./main.ipynb) IPython Notebook.

 I start by creating two empty lists of object points and image points.
 The object points will contain points in 3-D space and will be used with the `cv2.calibrateCamera` function.
 I create an object point (x, y, z) that has all z values set to 0 and will be appended to the array of objects points each time an image's corners is successfully detected with `cv2.findChessboardCorners`.